wkeeling/selenium-wire/README.rst

 When you ask for captured requests using ``driver.requests`` or ``driver.last_request`` you have to be sure that the requests you're interested in have actually been captured.
 If you ask too soon, then you may find that a request is not yet present, or is present but has no associated response.

-**driver.wait_for_request()**
+**driver.wait_for_request(path)**

-This method will wait for a previous request with a specific path to complete before allowing the test to continue.
-The path can be a unique part of the URL or the full URL itself.
+This method will wait for a previous request with a specific URL to complete before allowing the test to continue.
+The ``path`` attribute can be a regex that will be searched within the request URL.

 For example, to wait for an AJAX request to return after a button is clicked: